Dunhuang Reflections

 Lai Tak-wai

-Based on So Low, Lai Tai-wai discusses with students about time and space, sharing his inner stories and conflicts in the exploration of the relationship between man and time.
-Students are presented with the major props and lighting effects, and with simple choreography they are introduced to the language of contemporary dance, where they can…
+Choreographer Lai Tak-wai will discuss with participants about time and space, and share the inner stories and conflicts in his exploration of the relationship between time and man.
+Through the in-person interaction with the major props of So Low, and the lighting effects along with simple choreography, participants will be introduced to the language of…

 -